nstack/stackhut/docs/creating_service/service_runtime.rst

 StackHut Runtime Library
 ========================

-When running a StackHut service there are many common functions you may wish to perform and interact with the host environment, be t running locally on your machine or when hosted on the StackHut platform.
+When running a StackHut service there are many common functions you may wish to perform and interact with the host environment, be it running locally on your machine or when hosted on the StackHut platform.

 In this section we describe the StackHut library full of common functionality you can use in your service to make the process a lot easier.